Remembering the Nord-Ost Siege

 My job was to stay outside and wait to see if anything went off while my bosses went back to their hotel.
 It drizzled.
 The rain was cold and salty.
 I drank warm beer, listening for an explosion or gunfire.
 There wouldn’t be any.
 At 5 a.m. on 26 October, the fourth day of the siege, special forces slipped an anaesthetic blended with an aerosol spray gas into the theatre’s ventilation system.
 A grey mist rose through the auditorium.
 Everyone was knocked out.
 Special forces in gas-masks went in and killed the Chechens.
 The soldiers celebrated a perfect operation.
 The darkness around me was lit up with the spotlights of news crews reporting a miracle of military brilliance.

 Medics rushed in to resuscitate the audience.
 They hadn’t been warned about the gas.
 There weren’t enough stretchers.
 Weren’t enough medics.
 No one knew what the gas was so they couldn’t give the right antidote.
 Unconscious hostages, fighting for breath, were carried out and placed face up on the steps of the theatre.
 They choked on their tongues, on their vomit.
 In front of a thousand TV cameras, they were dragged through the puddles and dumped inside city buses.
 The buses pulled past me, the hostages slumped and sagging across the seats and on the wooden floors.
-At least 129 hostages died: in the seats of the auditorium, on the steps of the theatre, in the buses.
+In all, 129 hostages died: in the seats of the auditorium, on the steps of the theatre, in the buses.
 The news crews reported a self-inflicted catastrophe, victory turned to disaster in one news flash.

 The Nord-Ost theatre siege was when television in Russia changed.
 No longer would there be anything uncontrolled, unvetted, un-thought-through.
 The conflict in the caucasus disappeared from TV, only to be mentioned in presidential announcements that the war is over, that billions are being invested, that everything is just fine, that Chechnya has been rebuilt, that tourism is booming, that Putin got 98 per cent of the vote, that the terrorists have been forced out to the hills and forests.